Rong Chu, Tibet, 1996

 Chogir River in Xinjiang, on the north side of K-2, the second highest

-The Lower Phung Chu section of this run was run in rafts and kayaks by Chris Jones of Wind Horse Expeditions in 2004.
+The Phung Chu section of this run was run in rafts and kayaks by Chris Jones of Wind Horse Expeditions in 2004.

 The Phung Chu below Tingri and above the Rong Chu confluence (upper Phung Chu) has not been run.
 It initially flows through a wide valley with a low gradient (the eastward flowing stretch).
-Where the river turns south, the 15 mile section above the confluence with the Rong Chu flows through a canyon which has a very high gradient with a significant water fall near the begining, numerous landslide rapids (sieves) and is probably not be safely runnable.
+Where the river turns south, the 15 mile section above the confluence with the Rong Chu flows through a canyon which has a very high gradient with a significant water fall near the begining, numerous landslide rapids (sieves) and is probably not safely runnable.

 See Rafting Down The Highest World Peaks by Vladimir Lysenko for his journal of this expedition and for a list of rivers he has run that drain the highest peak on each continent.